Refining the Shoulders and Hips (Patrons)

 LESSS is more: Light, Easy, Small, Slow, & Smooth movements will ease pains and improve your underlying neuromuscular habits faster than any other kind of movement, no matter who you are or what your training is!

 The configurations for resting and home positions for moving are precisely defined in this lesson, but as always self-care comes first.
-Try it as described, then make changes or take rests as needed.
+Try it as described, then make changes or take more rests as needed, even pausing the recording.
+It’s possible to use a roller or rolled up towel under your knees in the legs-long sections.

-In this lesson you’re asked not to create movements of the pelvis by pressing one or both feet into the ground.
-This is unusual compared to many Feldenkrais Project lessons!
+In this lesson you’re asked not to create movements of the pelvis by pressing one or both feet into the ground, though many other Feldenkrais Project lessons do it that way.
 Take care to observe this, as the difference creates unique learning opportunities in this lesson.

 On a subsequent listening this is a great lesson for reversing all the lefts and rights.
 While both sides are explored, by design the lesson uses an asymmetrical emphasis of time spent on each side.

-This lesson is found in Patrons Monthly, our always-growing collection of lessons (one or more added every month) for Feldenkrais Project Patron-level donors.
+This lesson is found in Patron Treasures, our collection of lessons exclusively for Patron-level donors.

 It also appears in our Deep Dive course called Shoulder Cloak, Rib Basket, Sliding Sternum.